Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Numerical Modeling of Sensitivity

-It is conceivable that, due to the use of entangled and non-Gaussian states, implementation of concrete design that saturates the bound would be even more challenging compared to linear readout and photon counting.
+Due to the use of entangled and non-Gaussian states, saturation of channel limit would be even more challenging and futuristic compared to linear readout and photon counting.
 The loss-limited behavior highlights the extensive manipulation required for the input quantum state, posing challenges for state preparation.
-Similarly, the ideal performance with zero noise in the absence of a signal implies that the corresponding quantum state and measurement would be highly sensitive to intrinsic parameters, such as ancilla loss and internal squeezing.
-Consequently, the the detection scheme corresponding to the channel limit is highly futuristic.
-Nonetheless, as the ultimate limit for a broad class of laser interferometer-based proposals, it is still important in guiding and constraining future designs.
+Similarly, the ideal performance with zero noise in the absence of a signal implies that the corresponding quantum state and measurement would be highly sensitive to ancilla loss and internal squeezing.
+Nonetheless, as the ultimate limit across all possible metrology, it is still important in guiding and constraining future designs.